linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/14 The Black-Scholes Formula.md

 Profit ($) sell a call or put, in the hope that the stock price will remain unchanged and you will earn the premium.
 The potential cost is that if the option does move into the money, you can have a large loss.

 To protect against a stock price increase when selling a call, you can simultaneously buy a call option with the same strike and greater time to expiration.
 For example, suppose you sell a 40-strike call with 91 days to expiration and buy a 40-strike call with 1 year to expiration.
-At a stock price of  $40, the premiums are$ 2.78 for the 91-day call and 6.28 for the 1-year call.
+At a stock price of  \$40, the premiums are\$ 2.78 for the 91-day call and 6.28 for the 1-year call.
 The profit diagram for this position for holding periods of 1 day, 45 days, and 91 days is displayed in Figure 8.
 You can see that you earn maximum profit over 91 days if the stock price does not change.

 We can understand the behavior of profit for this position by considering the theta of the two options.
 The top panel of Figure 4 shows that theta is more negative for the 91-day call  $(-0.0173)$  than for the 1-year call  $(-0.0104)$ .
 Thus, if the stock price does not change over the course of 1 day, the position will make money because the written option loses more value than the purchased option.
-Over 91 days, the written 91-day option will lose its full value (its price declines from  $2.78 to 0), while the 1-year option will lose only about$ 1 (its price declines from $6.28 to $5.28) if the stock price does not change.
+Over 91 days, the written 91-day option will lose its full value (its price declines from  \$2.78 to 0), while the 1-year option will lose only about\$ 1 (its price declines from $6.28 to $5.28) if the stock price does not change.
 The difference in the rates of time decay generates profit of approximately 1.78.

 Figure 8 shows that at the initial stock price of 40, delta is positive: The delta of the written 91-day call is 0.5825 and that of the purchased 1-year call is 0.6615, for a net positive delta of 0.0790.
 Thus, over 1 day, the maximum profit occurs if the stock price rises by a small amount.